frace/git-passport/README.md

 >:_
 ```

-Add the Git template directory path into your `~/.gitconfig`:
+Add the Git template directory path into your `~/.gitconfig` and create an
+alias in order to be able to execute the script manually as a «native» git
+command by invoking `git passport`:
 ```
+[alias]
+    passport = !${HOME}/.git/hooks/bin/git-passport/git-passport.py

 [init]
     templatedir = ~/.git/templates
 ```

-Then in `~/.git/templates/hooks/pre-commit` I put a little bash script which
+In `~/.git/templates/hooks/pre-commit` I put a little bash script which
 loads one hook after another:
 ```
 >:cat ~/.git/templates/hooks/pre-commit